MithiDocs

 Data Model

-• organized into vaults
+• Data is organized into vaults (typically mapped to user mailboxes)

 Key Capabilities

-• live email archiving via journaling, BCC, or forwarding
+• Live email archiving via journaling, BCC, or forwarding

-• full email attribute search including:
+• Full email attribute search, including:

-• sender
+• Sender

-• recipients
+• Recipients

-• date
+• Date

-• keywords
+• Keywords

-• message identifiers
+• Message identifiers

-• eDiscovery interface
+• eDiscovery interface for investigation workflows

-• export to PST or EML
+• Export to PST or EML

-• forwarding or replying to archived messages
+• Forwarding or replying to archived messages

 Typical Use Cases